There was an unexpected error authorizing you. Please try again.

 • Cross-Platform Campaign Measurement

-• Campaign Reconciliation across different mediums and providers
+• Simplified Campaign Reconciliation across different mediums and providers

-• Improve Campaign ROI by mitigating spend waste and better campaign management
+• Improved Campaign ROI by mitigating spend waste and better campaign management

-The key to enabling and improving the above business requirements is the ability to identify an ad creative across different platforms throughout the lifecycle of an advertising campaign.
+The key to enabling and improving the above business requirements is the ability to identify an ad creative, such as AD-ID in the US, or Clearcast in the UK, across different platforms throughout the lifecycle of an advertising campaign.
 This capability is vital to reducing inefficiencies and increasing ROI on ad performance.

 ACIF defines and outlines recommended practices to inject and retrieve the ad creative throughout the advertising supply chain and across multiple entities that support advertising delivery.
 The key component of ACIF is ad registration.
 Ad registration is the process of submitting the ad creative details with an ad registration authority and receiving a unique ID for the ad creative.
 The process is analogous to registering a Universal Product Code (UPC) for a product that sells in retail.
 Retailers depend on UPC barcodes to manage inventory.
 Likewise in video and CTV, a unique registered identifier for ad creative is needed to manage video inventory–especially as advertisers run the same campaign across multiple platforms, mediums and channels, for e.g. web browsers, mobile apps, CTV apps and Linear TV OR AVOD and FAST streaming services.